 Efficient algorithms are hard to invent.
-Successful professional computer scientists might invent maybe one algorithm during their whole career-if they are lucky.
+Successful professional computer scientists might invent one algorithm during their whole career-if they are lucky.
 Most of us never invent a novel algorithm.
-What we do instead is learn to reduce the most complex aspects of the problems with which we are faced to previously solved problems.
+What we do instead is learn to reduce the most complex aspects of the problems we are faced with to previously solved problems.

 More specifically, we

-- Develop an understanding of the inherent complexity of the problem with which we are faced, - Think about how to break that problem up into subproblems, and - Relate those subproblems to other problems for which efficient algorithms already exist.
+- Develop an understanding of the inherent complexity of the problem, - Think about how to break that problem up into subproblems, and - Relate those subproblems to other problems for which efficient algorithms already exist.